-A cobble is a rock or rock fragment with a particle size between 2.5 and 10 inches in diameter.
-Pebbles are the next smaller geologic size class; they range from 4 millimeters to 2.5 inches.
-Pieces of gravel range from 2 to 4 millimeters in size and particles of sand and silt are smaller still.
+A cobble is a rock or rock fragment with a particle size between 6 and 25 cm (2.5-10 inches) in diameter.
+Pebbles are the next smaller geologic size class; they range from 4 mm to 6 cm (<2.5 inches).
+Pieces of gravel range from 2 to 4 mm in size and particles of sand and silt are smaller still.

 There are probably only a few dozen occurrences statewide.
 A few documented occurrences have good viability and few are protected on public land or private conservation land.
 This community is limited to the water bodies with cobble shores that remain wet in the state, and there are only a few high quality examples.
 The current trend of this community is probably stable for occurrences on public land, or declining slightly elsewhere due to moderate threats that include alteration to hydrology, shoreline development, instream gravel mining, and invasive species.